apmanRS/pracTest/README.md

 ### Libraries

 **Material Design** was developed by Google in 2014.
 I've used MUI for building out this UI because I've used it a lot on my last project and find it has a lot of quality sensible components, as well as a bunch of icons.
+**Google-charts** - react-google-charts was where I landed for the donut chart.
+I have a few other JS based charts, but due to time constraints I went with a fairly simple setup and implementation.

 ## Weather Component